Vivint Frequently Asked Questions

 How much do I pay for a Vivint system?

-- Smart Protect is $29.99 per month, which covers basic home security monitoring and the option to finance your equipment.
+- The cheapest option is $24.99 per month and covers basic home security monitoring and the option to finance your equipment.

-- Smart Protect + Control adds Vivint home automation to your plan for $39.99 per month.
+- The middle plan adds Vivint home automation features to your plan for $39.99 per month.

-- The top tier plan, which is what we went with, is called Smart Complete.
-It costs $49.99 per month and provides us with video surveillance through our Vivint Outdoor Camera Pro and the Vivint Doorbell Camera.
-It also lets us choose special security features to add to our system such as cloud storage for our cameras.
+- The top tier plan, which is what we went with, costs $49.99 per month and includes camera support for the Vivint Indoor Camera Pro, Vivint Outdoor Camera Pro, and the Vivint Doorbell Camera.

 -